eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

 ## Data completeness handling:

 ### To be discussed:
-Overall approach to handling mandatory versus optional data elements in relation to LADR validation and logging.
+Confirmation of the approach to handle mandatory versus optional data elements in relation to LADR validation and logging: all mandatory fields need to be provided and cannot be nilled.

 ### Resolution:
 > TODO